unternehmen/arctia/README.md

 The elders call this chunk "Arctia", and you are leading a colony of penguin settlers on this new territory.

+## Controls
+You can switch tools by clicking the menu buttons on the left.

+To designate areas using tools, click on tiles within the world.

+To scroll across the map, right-click and drag.

 ## Dependencies
 You need Pygame and PyTMX in order to run the game.